carltheperson/carltheperson-com/content/why-i-dropped-out.md

 The first thing I tried was to put off this decision for some time.
 I tried this by requesting a year-long break from my high school.
 This would have been a safer way to “drop out” since I could regret my decision without much consequence.
 Unfortunately, my high school wouldn’t allow me to do that.
 It had to be all or nothing.

 The second thing I did was research my options if I regretted my decision years down the line.
 I had to do this because, admittedly, I can’t predict my future desires and regrets.
-I discovered that I could use the two years I had already completed as building blocks in flexible education programs for adults.
-Meaning the years I had already put into high school weren’t lost.
+I discovered that I could use the two high school years I had already completed as building blocks in flexible education programs for adults.
+Meaning the time I had already put into high school wasn’t lost.
 I made sure to request official copies of my exam grades.

 My last precaution was my job.
 At the time of dropping out, I had already been working full-time for half a year (my job was remote with flexible hours).
 I knew that I had good job security and an income that could support me.